-Another trend in the 111th Congress, after the Iran election dispute, has been efforts to promote Internet freedom in Iran or prevent the Iranian government from censoring or controlling the Internet, or using it to identify opponents.
+A major trend in the 111th Congress, after the Iran election dispute, has been efforts to promote internet freedom in Iran or prevent the Iranian government from censoring or controlling the internet, or using it to identify opponents.
+Subtitle D of the FY2010 Defense Authorization (P.L.
+111-84), called the "Voice Act," contains several provisions to increase U.S. broadcasting to Iran and to identify (in a report to be submitted 180 days after enactment, or April 25, 2009) companies that are selling Iran technology equipment that it can use to suppress or monitor the internet usage of Iranians.
 S. 1475 and H.R.
-3284, the Reduce Iranian Cyber-Suppression Act, would authorize the President to ban U.S. governments contracts with foreign companies that sell technology that Iran could use to monitor or control Iranian usage of the internet.
+3284, the "Reduce Iranian Cyber-Suppression Act," would authorize the President to ban U.S. government contracts with foreign companies that sell technology that Iran could use to monitor or control Iranian usage of the internet.
 Firms, including a joint venture between Nokia (Finland) and Siemens (Germany), reportedly sold such technology to Iran in 2008.
+Perhaps to avoid further embarrassment, Siemens announced on January 27, 2010 that it would stop signing new business deals in Iran as of mid-2010.
 Some question whether such a sanction might reduce allied cooperation with the United States if allied companies are so sanctioned.
+Some provisions along these lines are contained in the "Dodd-Shelby" bill referenced above (S. 2799).